chorus-ai/privacy_scan_tool/README.md

 # ChoRUS Privacy Scan Tool

+## Introduciton :

+This is a tools to allow you to check the priovacy issue before share your data with others.

+It is the part of ChoRUS project for NIH)

 ## Prerequisite:
 Windows 10  or Mac with python3.8 or python3.9 ( with Git tools )